Terms and conditions

 8.1 If you have a complaint against the Tutor or against the Company you must inform the Company of that complaint in writing within 24 hours of the occurrence that gave rise to it.

-8.2.1 failure of the Course to meet your requirements; and
+8.2.1 failure of the Program to meet your requirements; and

 8.2.2 any act or omission of a Tutor, whether wilful, negligent, fraudulent, dishonest, reckless or otherwise.